plasne/lb-uniformity/README.md

 ![false-downtime](/images/false-downtime.png)

+## Calculating Gaps

+Improved gap logic was added to address the possibility that specific requests could lag and show as a gap even if other requests were being handled by the node.
+When the application is terminated using ctrl-C, the gaps will be calculated which can take a minute or two.

+To calculate the gaps, the following steps are taken:

+1. All requests except the last 1 second are considered.
+2. The gap is measured as the number of milliseconds between a successful reply and the next successful request.
+3. The gap is reported if it is greater than the GAP parameter (defaults to 10 x INTERVAL).

 ## Using the Application

 This application is written in Node.js, so you must install that first.
 To install the dependencies: